 For that, LiveChat provides 24/7 support.
 You wouldn’t want to part with your money on a premium product that wasn’t backed by a reliable support team.
 Would you?

 I also love the fact that for individuals or businesses who care about track record, LiveChat is widely used and trusted by thousands of companies around the world.
-Big names like Paypal, MacDonalds use it to support their operations.
+Big names like Paypal payments, MacDonalds use it to support their operations.
 You will have a great company.

 Cons of live chat